 The most immediate impact of a dirty coil shows up on your monthly power bill.
 When dirt and debris coat the coil, they act like an insulating blanket, trapping heat that the system is trying to release.
 To compensate, your AC has to run longer and harder to reach the temperature on your thermostat.
 Even a tiny layer of dirt, just 1/100th of an inch thick, can reduce your system’s efficiency by 5%.
 If it’s been a while since your last cleaning, that buildup could be responsible for a 20% to 30% increase in your cooling costs.

-Telltale Signs Your Coils Need Cleaning
+Warning Signs Your AC Coils Need a Clean

 You don’t have to be an HVAC expert to spot a problem.
 The first step is to simply look at your outdoor unit.
 Can you see a visible layer of dirt, dust, grass clippings, or cottonwood fluff clogging the fins?
 That’s a clear sign it’s time for a cleaning.
 You might also notice performance issues, like your AC running constantly without ever quite cooling your home, or weak airflow coming from your vents.
 A sudden, unexplained spike in your electricity bill is another major red flag.
 If you notice any of these signs, your coils are likely crying out for help.